Davi Millsaps

-Davi Millsaps (born February 2, 1988) is a former American professional motorcycle racer who raced in the AMA Supercross and Outdoor Motocross championships.
+Davi Millsaps (born February 2, 1988) is an American former professional motorcycle racer who raced in the AMA Supercross and Outdoor Motocross championships.
 A multi-time supercross and motocross champion, he retired before the 2018 supercross season.

 Millsaps is tied for 19th place in all-time 450 Supercross race wins and 9th place all-time for 250 Suprecross race wins.
 Millsaps has 13 Supercross combined wins.
 Millsaps was also a nine-time national Amateur champion.

+Born in Orlando, Florida, he resides in Cairo, Georgia.